 During his time in Chattanooga, Father Ryan had faced many difficulties within his parish.
 The city was just recovering from a series of disastrous fires that had destroyed much of the business district, and a cholera epidemic threatened the residents in 1873.
 To make things even worse, a massive flood came in 1875, and along with it came “Yellow Fever.”

 By 1878, four-fifths of the population rushed to leave the city, but Father Ryan stayed behind to minister to his flock.
-Eyewitnesses reported seeing him going door to door in the worst-infected parts of the city to see what he could do for the sick and needy.
+Eyewitnesses reported seeing him going door to door in the worst-infected parts of the town to see what he could do for the sick and needy.
 The amazing thing is that he continued to minister even after contracting the dreaded disease.

 Jim Wogan, the Director of Communications at the Diocese of Knoxville, recently spoke with Father David Carter, the rector at Sts.
 Peter and Paul and he was quoted as saying “Here we have a priest who could very easily have fled the city, or stayed away from the areas that were afflicted with the ravages of the Yellow Fever,”

 “But following an impulse of great charity, Father Ryan went into those places, stayed, and ministered to the people that contracted the disease, and died from it while ministering to his people in a very heroic way.”

 On June 14, Bishop Stika signed a decree officially establishing the Diocese of Knoxville as the petitioner of the Cause of Beatification and Canonization of Rev. Patrick J. Ryan.
 By Bishop Stika’s decree and documents signed at the Chancery on Aug.
 9, the cause for sainthood for Fr.
 Ryan is now open, and he considered a Servant of God, the initial phase of a rigorous process of being pronounced a saint by the Church.